Aggravated Assault With a Deadly Weapon Felony in Phoenix

-Aggravated assault with a deadly weapon is an extremely serious charge in Arizona.
+Aggravated assault with a deadly weapon is an extremely serious charge in Phoenix.
 Although assault can be a misdemeanor misdemeanor assault, if it involves a dangerous instrument or deadly weapon, it is automatically considered a felony instead.

 Being found guilty of aggravated assault with a deadly weapon can significantly impact the rest of your life in very extreme ways.
 This includes serving a long prison sentence, owing hundreds of thousands of dollars in restitution, never being able to legally own a firearm again, and losing your right to vote.
 Therefore, if you are facing felony charges of any kind, it is extremely important to retain a competent, aggressive defense attorney who will fight diligently for your legal rights.

 According to the Arizona Revised Statutes, a deadly weapon is anything designed for lethal use.
 In the case of a firearm, it does not even have to be loaded to be considered a deadly weapon.
 Besides operable guns, other examples of deadly weapons include: